What is mastering?

 There will be times where you will do more, but equally there will be times where you do less.
 The only thing you should do is to get it sounding awesome.
 If the mix is already 95% there, only do that last 5% and nothing more.

 With a view of protecting the master from clipping later down the line, either because of lossy encoding or low-quality converters, I suggest you cap to a True Peak level of -1.0.
 Your limiter may have a True Peak Mode, otherwise use a meter and a gain-stage after your limiter to adjust that peak level until it’s right.

 Print and test

 Now that you are happy with what you are hearing, it’s best to print it out and test it in a variety of systems.
 I nearly always bounce out to dithered wav at 44.1 16 bit and test it on multiple outputs including Apple Earpods and the built-in speakers on my iMac.
 I know what to expect through those speakers so they make for a good reference.
 You could also upload to Soundcloud as a private track and listen on your phone.
-This works as a good ‘worst case scenario’ test as it’s a pretty heavy encoder as far as lossy compression goes.
-From hear you can test it through your smartphone’s speaker at which point you really are hearing the worst case scenario!
+This works as a good ‘worst case scenario’ test as they use 128kbps MP3.
+From here you can test it through your smartphone’s speaker.

 Ask me anything!

 I really hope this has been useful.
 Mastering is seen very much as a dark art but at it’s best, it’s very simple.

 If you have any questions about any of the above, please comment below and I will get back to you ASAP.
 Otherwise, feel free to send me a master for a free review.